Moddable-OpenSource/moddable/documentation/pins/audioout.md

 All invocations of the `enqueue` function include the first parameter, the target stream number, a value from 0 to one less than the number of streams configured using the constructor.

+The `length` function returns the number of unused queue entries of a stream.

 #### Enqueuing audio samples
 Audio samples to play may be provided either as a MAUD audio resource or as raw audio samples.
 In both cases, the samples must be in the same format as the audio output (e.g. have the same sample rate, bits per sample, and number of channels).